 The Company has experienced negative operating cash flows and has incurred substantial operating losses from its activities, until recently.
-The Company also has a working capital deficit and an accumulated deficit of \$4.8 million and \$82.6 million, respectively, as of October 31, 2024.
+The Company also has a working capital deficit and an accumulated deficit of \$173,000 and \$78.1 million, respectively, as of January 31, 2025.
 While the Company believes it has strategies to continue to increase revenues and reduce costs which can be implemented without disrupting the business or completely restructuring the Company, there can be no assurances that these efforts will be successful.

-The Company's liquidity needs have typically arisen from the funding of our research and development programs and the launch of new products, working capital requirements, and other strategic initiatives.
+The Company's liquidity needs have typically arisen from the funding of our research and development programs and the launch of new products and services, working capital requirements, and other strategic initiatives.
 Most recently, the Company has met these cash requirements through cash on hand, working capital management, and sales of products and services.
 In the past, the Company has also received proceeds from certain private placements and public offerings of our securities.
 Should the Company be required to raise additional capital or seek to obtain financing, there can be no assurance that management would be successful in raising such capital or obtaining such financing on terms acceptable to us, if at all.